kopsha/hopeless-programming/README.md

     }
 }
 ```
 Can you feel the _brain fart_ of this poor little fucker?
-He clearly has some discipline,
+He clearly has some
-trying to keep the things readable, but obviously he has no clue how to do it.
-But that
+discipline, trying to keep the things readable, but obviously he has no clue how
-does not stop him, he can overpower anything with his brain... is it?
+to do it.
+But that does not stop him, he can overpower anything with his brain...

-He has not heard of higher level concepts.
-This guy codes like he's working out.
+_-- Have you ever heard of higher level concepts?
+You code like you're working
+out, just to burn calories._

 ### Terrible idea two

-This little stinker I found in a django project, with rest framework and all that jazz.
+The next gem was found in a django project, with rest framework and all that jazz.
-But that's too mainstream for my dude, he prefers to serialize the values on his own terms.
+But that's too mainstream for my dude, he prefers to serialize the values on his
+own terms.

 ```python
 def serialize_datetime(value, bigquery_compatibility=False):